 ECS is a project-level service deployed and accessed in specific physical regions.
-To assign ECS permissions to a user group, specify the scope as region-specific projects and select projects (such as ap-southeast-2) for the permissions to take effect.
+To assign ECS permissions to a user group, specify the scope as region-specific projects and select projects (such as ap-southeast-2 for the AP-Bangkok region) for the permissions to take effect.
 If you select All projects, the permissions will take effect for user groups in all region-specific projects.
 When accessing ECS, the users need to switch to a region where they have got permissions to use this service.